microsoft/pdb-rs/docs/pdb/references.md

   The following paths with the `microsoft-pdb` repo contain useful information:

-  + `langapi/include/cvinfo.h` – Many essential definitions for CodeView debug info, including the `LF_*` and `S_*` constants and structures which define the fixed-size portion of many type and symbol records.
+  + `langapi/include/cvinfo.h` – Many essential definitions for CodeView debug
+    info, including the `LF_*` and `S_*` constants and structures which define the fixed-size portion of many type and symbol records.

   + `langapi/include/cvexefmt.h` – CodeView definitions for executables.

   + `langapi/include/pdb.h` – The API for the PDB reader/writer library.
+This is
-This is an implementation detail and does not contain descriptions of the file structures.
+    an implementation detail and does not contain descriptions of the file structures.
 However, it is useful for seeing the operations defined by the implementation.

   + `PDB/src/tools/cvdump/dumppdb.cpp` – Dumps information in PDBs.

   + `PDB/dbi/pdb.cpp` – The PDB reader/writer library.

-  + `PDB/dbi/dbi.cpp` and `dbi.h` – Code which can read the Debug Information (DBI) Stream.
+  + `PDB/dbi/dbi.cpp` and `dbi.h` – Code which can read the Debug Information
+    (DBI) Stream.

-  + `PDB/dbi/gsi.cpp` and `gsi.h` – Code which can read the Global Symbol Index (GSI) Stream.
+  + `PDB/dbi/gsi.cpp` and `gsi.h` – Code which can read the Global Symbol Index
+    (GSI) Stream.

-  + `PDB/dbi/mod.cpp` and `mod.h` – Code which can read Module Information Streams (aka `mod` or `modi` streams).
+  + `PDB/dbi/mod.cpp` and `mod.h` – Code which can read Module Information
+    Streams (aka `mod` or `modi` streams).

   As a resource, this repository is useful but incomplete.
-It does not describe all of the information in PDBs, and it does not describe invariants or relationships.
+It does not describe all of the information in PDBs and it does not describe invariants or relationships.
 Still, it has been a valuable resource for the external developers who created the LLVM web site, and various other tools for reading PDBs.

+* The LLVM Project provides [The PDB File Format](https://llvm.org/docs/PDB/index.html).
+  This web site covers some of the basics of PDB, enough to write a simple PDB reader for a subset of the information in PDBs.
+It is not comprehensive.
+Some of the information in this web site is incorrect.

 * The <https://github.com/willglynn/pdb> repository.
 This is an open source library (MIT and Apache dual-licensed), implemented in Rust, which can read